 In Conclusion

-This year’s winner for the best trail dirt bike is the KTM 300 XC-W. It is also widely available as used and has a great selection of aftermarket parts and accessories.
+This year’s winner for the best trail dirt bike is the KTM 300 XCW.
+It is also widely available as used and has a great selection of aftermarket parts and accessories.

-From our experience, the top 3 trail bikes listed above are very close to one another.
+From my experience, the top 3 trail bikes listed above are very close to one another.
 Realistically, it comes down to minor details and personal preference when choosing the correct model for you from this list of the best dirt bikes for trail riding.

 If you have a chance, go and test out each of these models on the manufacturers demo days or find a local dealer who’s letting you to test out the new models.
 This can help narrow down the best option for you.